 - Ability to understand and appreciate the roles and responsibilities of a philanthropic foundation;

 - Interest, concern, and commitment to accomplishing the Foundation’s overall mission, purposes, and goals;

-- Commitment to devote the time necessary to fulfill Board responsibilities and regularly attend meetings; and
+- Commitment to devote the time necessary to fulfill Board responsibilities and regularly attend meetings.

 - Diversity – Candidates who would help the board more fully represent the diversity of the MFH region.
-As such, we encourage people of color, individuals within the LGBTQ+ community, differently abled individuals to apply.
-Likewise, we encourage individuals residing in rural areas of Missouri to express interest.
+As such, we are seeking candidates who identify as people of color, individuals within the LGBTQ+ community, people under 40 years old, and members of the disability community to apply.

-Although previous board experience is not a requirement, it is important that Board members appreciate the difference between the operational responsibilities of management and the governance role of the board.
+Although previous board experience is not a requirement, past experience will be beneficial.
+Importantly, the Board is seeking candidates who appreciate the difference between the operational responsibilities of management and the governance role of the board.

 Compensation and Terms: